The JWST Emission Line Survey (JELS): Extending rest-optical narrow-band emission line selection into the Epoch of Reionization: Survey overview

 \section{Survey overview}

-The overall observing strategy and survey design of JELS was driven by requirements of the primary science case: firstly, to probe sufficient cosmological volume to detect a statistical sample of $z > 6$ \halpha emitters (a prediction of 40--60 based on conversion from the UV luminosity function), and secondly to probe significantly below the break of the luminosity function for \halpha emitters at $z > 6$, thus identifying `typical' star-forming galaxies comparable to those selected in Lyman-break selected samples but with a highly complementary selection function.
+The overall observing strategy and survey design of JELS was driven by requirements of the primary science case: firstly, to probe sufficient cosmological volume to detect a statistical sample of $z > 6$ \halpha emitters (a prediction of 40--60 based on conversion from the UV luminosity function of \citeauthor{bouwens2015}~\citeyear{bouwens2015} and assuming UV to \halpha conversion as presented in \citeauthor{Hao2011}~\citeyear{Hao2011}), and secondly to probe significantly below the break of the luminosity function for \halpha emitters at $z > 6$, thus identifying `typical' star-forming galaxies comparable to those selected in Lyman-break selected samples but with a highly complementary selection function.

-While designed to be scientifically viable with only existing legacy multi-wavelength observations \citep[e.g. CANDELS COSMOS;][]{Grogin2011,Koekemoer2011}, JELS was designed in tandem with the \emph{JWST} Cycle 1 Guest Observer Treasury Program `Public Release Imaging For Extragalactic Research' Survey (PRIMER; PI Dunlop, GO \#1837).
-The complementary broadband observations across the full NIRCam wavelength range from PRIMER enable narrow-band excess selection at $\sim 4.7\micron$ (see below), and are critical for panchromatic spectral energy distribution modelling and robust emission-line disambiguation for line emitters selected at both 2.12\micron\, and $\sim4.7$\micron.
+While designed to be scientifically viable with only existing legacy multi-wavelength observations \citep[e.g. CANDELS COSMOS;][]{Grogin2011,Koekemoer2011}, JELS was designed in tandem with the \emph{JWST} Cycle 1 Guest Observer Treasury Program `Public Release Imaging For Extragalactic Research' Survey (PRIMER; GO \#1837, Dunlop et al., \emph{in prep}).
+The complementary broadband observations across the full NIRCam wavelength range from PRIMER improve the reliability of narrow-band excess selection at $\sim 4.7\micron$ (see below), and are critical for panchromatic spectral energy distribution modelling and robust emission-line disambiguation for line emitters selected at both 2.12\micron\, and $\sim4.7$\micron.
 An additional survey design criteria was therefore for the narrow-band imaging to be located entirely within both the pre-existing deep optical and contemporaneous PRIMER NIRCam observations.